fos115/data_analyst_portfolio/README.md

 - LinkedIn: [Fuad O.](https://www.linkedin.com/in/fuad-os)
 - Email: fos115@icloud.com
 - Phone: +56-983731985
-- Location: Santiago, Región Metropolitana, Chile
+- Location: Santiago, Chile

-Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas!
+Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas !